 Parents are a child’s first teachers, and young minds learn by example.
 So if you have frequent arguments with your spouse or stay in a neighborhood where loud brawls disturb the ambiance of your place, it may adversely affect your child’s learning and behavior (1).

 Keep reading this post to learn more about the various environmental factors that may impact your child’s development and how you can help provide a positive atmosphere that is conducive to your child’s growth.

-What you teach your child will not restrict her overall development.
-The environment your child grows up in and things she sees around her will also influence her early learning.
-It could be the ambiance at home, at school, at daycare, in the neighborhood and any other areas where your child spends a considerable amount of time.
+What you teach your child will not restrict their overall development.
+The environment your child grows up in and the things they see around them will also influence their early learning.
+It is especially important in the formative years of life when the child is receptive to external stimuli and it affects the child to great extent.
+It could be the environment at home, at school, at daycare, in the neighborhood, and any other areas where your child spends a considerable amount of time (1).

 Here are environmental factors that affect your child’s development:

-- One of the first and main environment, your child will experience is the one at home.
-Since her birth, the emotional environment she sees and feels around her will shape her personality.
-The bond your child shares with you will help her understand and learn how to express her love and fears.
+Home is the first environment of the child.
+Since their birth, the emotional environment they see and feel around them will shape their personality.
+The bond your child shares with you will help them understand and learn how to express their love and fears.

-- It will teach her how to interact with those who are close to her.
-A sentimental connect with you during the early years will help her feel confident and secure.
+- It will teach them how to interact with those who are close to them.
+A sentimental connection with you during the early years will help them feel confident and secure.

 - A stable and loving relationship will nurture your child’s personality.
-She will feel important and valued.
+They will feel important and valued.

-- Make sure you spend enough time showing her that you love her.
-Hold her hands and be there for her always.
+- Make sure you spend enough time showing them that you love them.
+Hold their hands and be there for them always (2).

-- The relationship you share with your spouse will affect your child’s developmental and emotional growth.
+- The relationship you share with your spouse will affect your child’s developmental and emotional growth (4).